q2ebanking/pytest-factory/README.md

         hash value, but different-enough requests get differing values

 ### style and code structure
-style and code structure are organized by user role:
+besides PEP and general code hygiene, the following guidance is recommended, organized by user role:
 - "end user"
   - develops tests for their tornado server
   - code for their use should: